 A prime example of this is seen in the artwork of the Pakistani artist group who created imagery for drone pilots to show the human impact of drone attacks:

 Read More about this image:

 I have my own perspective and experiences, and for a long time, I had to be willing to reckon with them in order to place my own pain in the larger context of what the war on terror has done not only to those I loved but to the rest of the world.
 I had to stay in that space for a while.
 It was a dark space that was sad and confusing.
-I realized that generational trauma of war, many of them U.S. led or backed, is being battled against by people around the world.
+I realized that the generational trauma of war, many of them U.S.-led or backed, is being battled against by people around the world.
 War doesn’t just harm those who fight, but perpetuates violence for generations — everyone is impacted by it, even if they are not caught directly in the crossfire.
-War damages humans, both combatant, and non-combatants — coldly named “collateral damage” — while also destroying the earth and the environment.
+War damages humans, both combatants, and non-combatants — coldly named “collateral damage” — while also destroying the earth and the environment.
 This is a painful realization, and when I came to it, it hurt deep in my body, soul, and psyche.